fedimint/fedimint.org/docs/GettingStarted/01-Why-Fedimint.md

 We believe this model will allow us to build a more flexible and scalable and efficient lightning network.

 :::note
-There is [some recent research](https://github.com/renepickhardt/mpp-splitter/issues/12#issuecomment-1143772489) on how to scale lightning that suggests the possibility of widespread use of fedimint federations could increase the efficiency of the lightning network while also increasing the potential fees an LSP can earn due to increased liquidity.
+There is [some recent research](https://github.com/renepickhardt/mpp-splitter/issues/12#issuecomment-1143772489) on how to scale lightning that suggests the possibility of widespread use of Fedimint Federations could increase the efficiency of the lightning network while also increasing the potential fees a Lightning Service Provider (LSP) could earn due to increased demand.
 :::

 ---